paul-hammant/tbd/content/game-changers/index.md

 Two of those, Tichy suggests, are temporary branches and would come back to the trunk at the earliest opportunity.

-Superficially, RCS allowed multi-branch parallel development, but some teams were very careful and stuck to a 'slender', or Trunk Based Development mode of use.
+Superficially, RCS allowed multi-branch parallel development, but some teams were very careful and stuck to a 'slender', or Trunk-Based Development mode of use.

 Note: Over time all version control systems would adopt this branch/merge language.